enunes/buildroot-external-lima/README.md

 ## buildroot-external-lima

-This is a [BR2_EXTERNAL](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) tree for [Buildroot](https://buildroot.org/) which contains modifications to the mesa3d package so that it supports building the mesa port of [lima](https://github.com/yuq/mesa-lima) (OpenGL driver for ARM Mali400/450), to be used for people interested in developing or trying lima.
+This is a [BR2_EXTERNAL](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) tree for [Buildroot](https://buildroot.org/) which contains modifications to the mesa3d package so that it supports building the mesa port of [lima](https://gitlab.freedesktop.org/lima/mesa.git) (OpenGL driver for ARM Mali400/450).
+It is intended to be used for people interested in developing or trying lima.

-See [mesa-lima](https://github.com/yuq/mesa-lima), [linux-lima](https://github.com/yuq/linux-lima) and the [wiki](https://github.com/yuq/mesa-lima/wiki) for more information about the driver.
+See [lima/mesa](https://gitlab.freedesktop.org/lima/mesa.git), [lima/linux](https://gitlab.freedesktop.org/lima/linux.git) and the [lima wiki](https://gitlab.freedesktop.org/lima/web/wikis/home) for more information about the driver.

 The normal Buildroot development workflow can be used with this tree, so the [Buildroot manual](https://buildroot.org/downloads/manual/manual.html) can be used.